thesteau/Dataset-to-Excel/README.md

     |          |
     *folder1   *partnerName
     |          |
-    ^file.csv  | ^ partnerfile.tsv  # Please have only one filetype per folder if the data's structure differs (Such as headings, columns, etc.)
+    ^file.csv  | ^ partnerfile.tsv  # Please have one filetype per folder if the data's structure differs
-               | ^ Partner2.csv
+               | ^ Partner2.csv     # (Such as headings, columns, etc.)
 ```
 ---
 Afterwards, simply run or import the module.
 (These two scenarios assume that you are importing this module)